 Dogs can suffer from cardiac issues like …

-Cranberries can help reduce the risk of heart disease in your dog.
-They do this by …
+Cranberries can help reduce the risk of heart disease in your dog (21) by …

 - Reducing blood clotting

 - Lowering stroke risk